wds4/tribal-tapestry/essays/bookJustification/utility.md

 Our book will lay out vocabulary that will allow you to call out tribal toxicity when you see it.
 But be forewarned: the same vocabulary can be used against your own tribal toxicity!
 Are you up to the challenge?

+Much of our job will be to create the vocabulary to discuss these ideas, with the realization that the [Prime Directive]() will be forever at work, objecting to the vocabulary, undermining our very ability to have these thoughts.
+In some cases we will have to settle for vocabulary that some would deem offensive.

 =====

 If the CTTH is substantive, novel, and true, then surely it will follow that it is useful.
 It's a friggin' model of knowledge representation in the brain.
 How could that not be useful?